-Working with dogs that bite (c) 2015-2017 Frania Shelley-Grielen all rights reserved
+Working with dogs that bite copyright (c) 2021 Frania Shelley-Grielen.

-Let's talk about biting dogs.
+dogs and people?
 Biting is natural behavior in a dog, it's part of being a

 dog.
-Dogs are oral, they use their mouths to eat, taste, explore their environment, offer
+Dogs are oral, they use their mouths to eat, taste, explore their

-Behaviorists often characterize biting behavior by what possible motivations might exist,
+characterize biting behavior by what possible motivations might exist,

 Dunbar's three pronged approach to rating dog bites asks: